infernojs/inferno/README.md

 - Inferno has its own devtools debugger (still in development) that differs from the Preact (React bound) implementation.
 Inferno's debugger is on average, 4x faster – fixing lots of the issues with slow, laggy interfaces when developers are debugging.
 - Preact has `linkState` helpers built into core to help users link state to form elements.
 Inferno does not.

+## Inferno's Event System

+Like React, Inferno also uses a light-weight syntethic event system in certain places (although both event systems differ massively).
+Inferno's event system provides highly effecient delegation and an event helper called `linkEvent`.
+Currently, Inferno only provides this event system for mouse events (`onClick`, `onMouseMove`, `onMouseDown`, `onMouseUp`).
+More events are expected to be supported in future versions (as this is feature is a very recent addition to Inferno).

 ## Inferno Top-Level API

 ### `render` (package: `inferno`)